 Once an appeal hearing has been scheduled, it is your responsibility to present evidence to the Board or respond to issues raised by Appellants or affected parties.
+An appeal hearing will be scheduled within 30 days of receiving a valid appeal.

 Here are some suggestions for preparing a strong and convincing case to present to the Board: